semanticarts/gist/docs/ChangeAndReleaseManagement.md

   - The release manager closes the project.
   - The developer uploads the new release package to the server and repoints the website download link to this new package.
   - The download process will be tested by the developer, release manager, and/or automated tools.
 (Test process TBD.)
-  - The developer will send the release announcement to the gist Council mailing list.
+  - The PR team sends the release announcement to the gist Council mailing list and social media outlets.